ra559/cis106/_labs/lab2.md

   * `sudo apt install gnome-tweaks ubuntu-restricted-extras ubuntu-restricted-addons -y`
   * `sudo apt install snapd flatpak gnome-software-plugin-flatpak gnome-software-plugin-snap  -y`

 9. Replace the default screenshot tool with flameshot.
-Use this command:
-  *

 10. Setup git and download your repository to your Ubuntu machine.
   * Sign in to your github account.
   * Open a terminal and run the following commands: